Skip to content

 1. Common wood species on the European furniture market

-wood species Janka hardness (lbf) main features
+Wood type Janka hardness (lbf) Main features

-cedar 350 Pest resistant, aromatic, ideal for storage furniture
+cedar 350 Pest-resistant, aromatic, ideal for storage furniture

 oak 1,360 Durable and moisture-resistant, often used for furniture